Camping Opportunities in

 Both Goose Pond and Camp Acahela offer multiple year-round camping opportunities.

 Special programs may be offered at the camps including:

 Project C.O.P.E. at Goose Pond and

 ACAHELA ROCKS! - rock climbing at Camp Acahela.

-For more information including open site and cabin information visit our weekend camping section.
+For more information including open site and cabin information please contact the Scout Service and Training Center.